ThomasMartineau/tfstream_pre_alpha/README.md

 # tf-stream
 ## Time-Frequency Analysis for Streaming Signals

 tf-stream is a simple and practical Python toolbox for time-frequency analysis on streaming signals.
-Signals can be decompozed through various techniques into an approximation of their spectral content instantaneously in time.
+Signals can be decomposed through various techniques into an approximation of their spectral content instantaneously in time.
 This problem is relevant to processing complicated real-world signals, such as neural recordings, sound, financial data, etc. However, doing so under streaming conditions, i.e., in real-time, can be a technical headache.
 There are many possible solutions; some are better than others, given a certain application context.
 This repository catalogues solutions developed in research into a practical toolbox that can be conjointly used with the other great signal-processing resources already available in Python.

 The following guiding principles are adopted:
 * Simple functions to construct and operate time-frequency filter banks using `scipy.signal` and Matlab's syntax conventions.